 Creating a lifestyle in harmony with our constitution is not easy but it is the most important thing in life.
 The difficulty associated with the task causes many seekers of good health and peace of mind to give up.
 But why?
 Do we expect peace of mind, perfect health and enlightenment to be easy?
 If it were easy we would all have it and then why would we be here?
 Sankhya philosophy teaches us that we are only here to experience creation and re-learn about ourselves as spirit.
 The journey of our learning is the journey of the soul finding its way back to God.
 If we knew everything, what would there be to experience and learn?
 Each of us must simply do our best and realize that growing toward perfect health and enlightenment takes time.
 With this attitude, wherever we are on the journey is perfect.
 We can love ourselves in spite of our perceived imperfections.
 With self-love comes patience.
 Patience is a peaceful tool to carry on the journey toward both perfect health and enlightenment.

 Hari Om Tat Sat

-Ayurveda, which literally means the knowledge of life is the traditional healing science of India.
+Ayurveda, which literally means "the knowledge of life," is the traditional healing science of India.
 Viewing disease as the natural end result of living out of harmony with our environment, Ayurveda emphasizes reestablishing harmony and balance as the means of recreating a state of optimal health in our bodies and minds.
-While Ayurvedic methods utilize many therapies including herbs, diet, aromatherapy, color therapy, mantras, yoga, meditation and general lifestyle counseling, the most profound of all treatments is that of Pancha Karmai.
+While Ayurvedic methods utilize many therapies including herbs, diet, aromatherapy, color therapy, mantras, yoga, meditation and general lifestyle counseling, the most profound of all treatments is that of Pancha Karma.